Religious abuse: Background

 The term spiritual abuse was purportedly coined in the late twentieth century to refer to alleged abuse of authority by church leaders, albeit some scholars and historians would dispute that claim, citing prior literary appearances of the term in literature on religion and psychology.
 Lambert defines spiritual abuse as "a type of psychological predomination that could be rightly termed—religious enslavement".
 He further identifies "religious enslavement" as being a product of what is termed in the Bible "witchcraft" or "sorcery".
+A key element of the experience of spiritual abuse is the perceived 'divine position' of the abuser which leads to an environment of infallibility.

 Characteristics

 Ronald Enroth in Churches That Abuse identifies five categories: